BenMArthur/OllamaChat/README.md

 ### Installing
 Put the exe somewhere and run it once \
-it will then run on startup
+it will then run on startup \
+if it crashes for some reason you can run it again.
+But I should have fixed the crashing.

 ### Uninstalation
 to fully delete